Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video

 Medical underwriters reviewing your life insurance application usually calculate adjustments to your life insurance rates.
 Therefore, these fluctuations in your final rates are traditionally impacted by choosing the health rate classification to fit your profile.

 One of the ways your final rates can be adjusted is by using flat extra fees, which we will discuss in this article.
-Unfortunately, the terminology flat extra fees and charges are something few people have heard of, much less understand.
+Unfortunately, the terminology flat extra fees are something few people have heard of, much less understand.

 What Are Life Insurance Flat Extra Fees?